AristurtleHu/Pintos/README.md

 3. Expanding the file system capabilities
 4. Implementing virtual memory

-The first one is implemented in branch "main", while the rest is implemented in branch "master".
+The first one is implemented in branch "project1", while the rest is implemented in branch "main".

 ## Execution Environment